sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * fe80::a8bb:ccff:fe00:6d00

 	Answer
-	The correct answer is fe80::2.
-The next-hop IPv6 address is a link-local IPv6 address of R2 Ethernet0/2.
+	The correct answer is **fe80::2.** The next-hop IPv6 address is a link-local IPv6 address of R2 Ethernet0/2.
 You have manually configured link-local IPv6 addresses on all R2 router interfaces to fe80::2.

 Use the shutdown command, disable the R2 Ethernet0/2 interface.
 What is the next-hop IPv6 address to the 2001:DB8:0:2::/64 network when examining the IPv6 routing table on the R1 router?
-Need to find the answer

 * 2001:db8:0:2::2